bjones1/CodeChat_Editor/docs/implementation.md

 More complex IDE integration: everything that the simple IDE does, plus the ability to toggle between the IDE's editor and the CodeChat Editor.

+## Build system

+The app needs build support because of complexity:

+- The client's NPM libraries need patching and some partial copying.
+- After building a release for a platform, client/server binaries must be copied to the VSCode extension, then a release published for that platform.

+So, this project contains Rust code to automate this process.
+It's currently in `main.rs`.

+## Future work

 ### Table of contents

 - While the TOC file must be placed in the root of the project, it will be